 Alert Day is a “wake-up call,” asking the American public to take the Diabetes Risk Test to find out if they are at risk for developing type 2 diabetes.

 The Greater Philadelphia Tour de Cure is a ride, not a race, with routes designed for everyone from the occasional rider to the experienced cyclist.

 The American Diabetes Association Camp Freedom is a resident camp program for boys and girls ages 7 to 16.
 This year will be the 15th year of our camp.

 Our programs are delivered by a committed staff with extensive experience working with diverse populations and with those living with diabetes.
-Our Live Empowered and Por tu Familia programs adress the lack of general diabetes education for members of the African-American and Latino community, by offering comprehensive information about the long term complications that can be avoided with proper diabetes care and management.
+Our Live Empowered and Por tu Familia programs address the lack of general diabetes education for members of the African-American and Latino communities, by offering comprehensive information about the long term complications that can be avoided with proper diabetes care and management.

-For more information about our programs, please contact Michelle Foster at firstname.lastname@example.org.
+For more information about our specialized programs, please contact Michelle Foster at firstname.lastname@example.org.

 We welcome your help.

 Your involvement as an American Diabetes Association volunteer — whether on a local or national level — will help us expand our community outreach and impact, inspire healthy living, intensify our advocacy efforts, raise critical dollars to fund our mission, and uphold our reputation as the moving force and trusted leader in the diabetes community.